- Project Curator

 - Mark the Display in Public View checkbox to make this relationship visible in the Profile in the Projects section.
 Relationships only appear if the project is enabled for display (see Editing Projects).
 The display of the relationship in the Profile Projects section is in progress, and will be enabled in the near future.

 - Select Delete to delete the relationship.
-This deletes the relationship - not the asset.
+This deletes the relationship - not the entity (such as asset or grant).

 - Select the Delete button in the project summary.